KapilKumar2002/chat-app-using-supabase/README.md

 1. Download and add the files to your existing flutter project.
 2. Update the pubspec.yaml file to fetch the required dependencies.
-3. Connect your project to your Firebase account.
+3. Connect your project to your Supabase account.
+4. Create table in your supabase project.
-4. Done!
+5. Done!
 You have successfully integrated login and singup services to your project.